gregg-shick/spec-convert/Satellite Management Controller.md

 #### 6.6 Security

 Sync with the OCP Security Group around these requirements is required.
 [Security Protocol and Data Model (SPDM) Specification](https://www.dmtf.org/dsp/DSP0274)

+INSERT TABLE HERE

+**Security Requirements**

+SPDM 1.1 or later is required.
+The following attributes shall be supported:

+- Authentication
+- Identification
+- Attestation